So, you want to be a freelance web designer? Ah, the glamor of it all.

 So, there it is.
 A by no means comprehensive, easy to disagree with, guide to the things you’ll need to start your freelance web design business.
 Don’t take my word for it though - get out and do it!

-And if you need a pro theme for your next project, then browse through our Web Templates.
-There's are lots of comprehensive themes on ThemeForest that you can use for your client project.
+And if you need a pro theme for your next project, then browse through our great Wordpress Themes on Envato Elements or ThemeForest..
+There's are lots of comprehensive themes that you can use for your client project.
 They can help you build your web design business and serve your clients well.